law enforcement training

 - To make the mental health/drug and alcohol system more understandable, accessible and responsive to law enforcement to the greatest extent possible with community resources

-- To divert persons with mental illness/substance abuse disorders to the mental health/substance abuse system, when appropriate, and not to incarceration
+- To divert persons with mental illness/substance use disorders to the mental health/substance use system, when appropriate, and not to incarceration

 Since 2004, Stark County’s CIT Training program has certified hundreds of officers and first responders.
 Comprehensive 40-hour courses have been provided twice each calendar year.
 Law enforcement officers are selected by their Chiefs, Sheriff or their designees to attend this training.
 Participants should be volunteers and ideally should have good communication and interpersonal skills.
 The goal for all law enforcement agencies is to have, at a minimum, 25% of their first responders trained.